 of best portable generators.

 The characteristics in the chart are based on manufacturer's or seller's specifications available at the time we compiled this review.
-The prices are given for the same period of time (taxes and shipping are not included, but may be free at some retailers).
+The prices are given for the same period of time (shipping is not included, but may be free in many cases).
 Of course, prices and specs are subject to change without notice.
 For permanent "whole house" backup power devices and transfer switches see our discount generators

 N/a means data "not available" (i.e. we could not find this information).